LengerichLab/lengerichlab.github.io/_projects/6_clinical_ai.md

 {% include figure.liquid loading="eager" path="assets/img/clinical.jpeg" title="clinical" class="img-fluid rounded z-depth-1" %}

-In collaboration with clinicians, we are actively building AI tools.
-We seek to make tools that are not just _accurate_ at making predictions, but also _useful_ to improve care in the complex system of real-world medicine.
+In collaboration with clinicians, we are building AI tools.
+We seek to make tools that are _useful_ to improve care in the complex system of real-world medicine.
 For this reason, we build directly with clinicians.

 {% nocite caruana2021data %}
 {% nocite lengerich2022automated %}